-Robert Stein, M.D., Ph.D. became a member of the Taro Board of Directors in February 2020 and serves on the Audit and Compensation Committee.
+Robert Stein, M.D., Ph.D. became a member of our Board of Directors in February 2020 and serves on the Audit and Compensation Committee.
 Dr. Stein has medical and scientific training and has over 40 years of Research and Development leadership experience in both pharmaceutical and biotechnology companies.
 He currently is an Operating Partner at Samsara Biocapital, Executive Vice President of Research & Development for MiMedx, and also consults widely for pharma, biotech, and academia.
 Dr. Stein has led R&D across all the major therapeutic areas and has made significant contributions to over nine registered medicines and thirteen monoclonal antibodies currently in late-stage clinical development.
 From 1980 to 1990, he was at Merck, Sharpe, and Dohme Research Labs where he was Head of Pharmacology.
 From 1990 to 1996 he was the first head of R&D at Ligand Pharmaceuticals.
 From 1996 to 2001, he was EVP of Research and Preclinical Development at DuPont-Merck / DuPont Pharmaceuticals.
 He then spent five years as President of R&D at Incyte, five years as President of Roche Palo Alto (formerly Syntex), three years as CEO of Kinemed, and five years as President, R&D at Agenus.
 Dr. Stein holds a B.S. with Honors in Biology and Chemistry from Indiana University, where he was a National Merit Scholar.
 He has an M.D. and a Ph.D. in Physiology and Pharmacology from Duke University Medical and Graduate Schools.
 He is a member of Phi Beta Kappa, Alpha Omega Alpha, and Sigma Xi Honor Societies.
 Dr. Stein completed his Internship and Residency at Duke, as well, and is Board Certified in Anatomic and Clinical Pathology.
 He is a member of the College of American Pathology, the New York Academy of Sciences, the American Association of Cancer Research, and the American Society of Clinical Oncology.
-Dr. Stein also has served on the Board of Directors for Geron, DiaDexus, and Archemix.
-He currently is a member of the Boards of Directors for Protagenic Therapeutics, Flame Biosciences, Polypid and Immunogenesis.
+Dr. Stein also has served on the board of directors for Geron, DiaDexus, and Archemix.
+He currently is a member of the boards of directors for Protagenic Therapeutics, Polypid and Immunogenesis.
 Dr. Stein is a member of the Scientific Advisory Board for the Drug Development Institute of the James Comprehensive Cancer Center of Ohio State University and a Scientific Advisor to Washington University in St. Louis.

-Dov Pekelman became a member of the Taro Board and Audit Committee in August 2011, Chairman of the Special Committee in November 2011 (disbanded in February 2013), the Stock Option Committee in March 2012 (disbanded in January 2015) and the Compensation Committee in February 2013.
-Professor Pekelman is currently a major shareholder of Atera Networks Ltd. and a board member of Mapi Pharma, Ltd. He serves as Dean of the Business School at the Interdisciplinary Center (IDC), Herzliya, Israel, and is Chairman of the IDC Corporation, the center's economic arm.
+Dov Pekelman became a member of our Board and Audit Committee in August 2011, Chairman of the Special Committee in November 2011 (disbanded in February 2013), the Stock Option Committee in March 2012 (disbanded in January 2015) and the Compensation Committee in February 2013.
+Professor Pekelman is currently a major shareholder of Atera Networks Ltd. and a board member of Mapi Pharma, Ltd. He holds a founding share of Reichman University, Herzlya, the only private university in Israel, serving as Dean of the Business School, and Chairman of Mifalot - the University economic arm.
 Professor Pekelman served as a senior consultant to Teva Pharmaceutical Industries Ltd. (NASDAQ: TEVA) from 1985 to 2008 and also founded and ran a leading, Israeli-based management-consulting firm, P.O.C.
-Ltd. Professor Pekelman served on the Board of Directors of several large industrial corporations, including Enzymotec (NASDAQ:ENZY), Koor Industries Ltd. (TASE: KOR) and served for 22 years on the Board of Directors of Makhteshim Agan Industries Ltd. (TASE: MAIN).
+Ltd. Professor Pekelman served on the board of directors of several large industrial corporations, including Enzymotec (NASDAQ:ENZY), Koor Industries Ltd. (TASE: KOR) and served for 22 years on the board of directors of Makhteshim Agan Industries Ltd. (TASE: MAIN).
 Professor Pekelman was also a member of the advisory committee of the Bank of Israel.
 He holds a Ph.D. from the University of Chicago and a B.S. from the Technion, Israeli Institute of Technology.
 Professor Pekelman is a published author writing on various aspects of business operations.